wenmiaowu/wenmiaowu.github.io/inspirations/running.md

 It also is about self-care, and maybe even self-love.
 I started working out because I want to stay healthy.
 But I used to be a bit pushy, pushing myself to run harder, staying longer on the treadmill.
 I am not sure if this is a good mindset to be honest.

 Maybe small wins matter too.
 Maybe they matter more than we think.

+5 Jul 2025: Rest is not just "doing nothing" - it's part of the "workout" as well.